 Do I qualify to receive emergency grant funds under the ARP Act and how much will I receive?

 The hyperlinks posted above under ‘Who is eligible’ contain the semester specific eligibility requirements and award amounts for each eligibility group according to the Department of Education program guidelines.
-Fall and Spring award amounts will be determined at a later date.

 Are dual enrolled or early college students eligible for this funding?